plumed-tutorials/plumed-tutorials/specifying_atoms.md

 The list of the virtual atoms defined in PLUMED can be obtained by using the command `GROUP ATOMS=@allatoms REMOVE=@mdatoms`.

-## Broken molecules and PBC
+## Broken molecules and Periodic Boundary Conditions

 PLUMED is designed so that for the majority of the CVs implemented the periodic boundary conditions are treated in the same manner as they would be treated in the host code.
-In some codes this can be problematic when the colvars you are using involve some property of a molecule.
+In some codes this can be problematic when the actions you are using involve some property of a molecule.
 These codes allow the atoms in the molecules to become separated by periodic boundaries, a fact which PLUMED could only deal with if the topology is passed from the MD code to PLUMED.
 Doing this work would involve a lot laborious programming and goes against our original aim of having a general patch that can be implemented